Record

 When Henry Wright died in 1880, he was to be the last Honorary Clerical Secretary [now General Secretary] to be responsible for the administration of overseas mission work.
 The extent of overseas responsibilities had become so complex that it was decided to divide the missions into three groups, each with its own sub-committee and Secretary.
 Missions geographically outside Africa and Asia were allocated to one or other of the Groups to equalize the work of the Secretaries serving the Group Committees.

-Group 1 (later ‘East Asia’) comprised missions to Ceylon [now Sri Lanka], China, Japan and Canada and was put in the charge of Christopher Fenn.
+Group 1 (later ‘East Asia’) comprised missions in Sri Lanka ('Ceylon'), China, Japan and Canada and was put in the charge of Christopher Fenn.

-Group 2 (later ‘West Asia’) comprised missions to India, Persia [now Iran] and Mauritius and was put in the charge of William Gray.
+Group 2 (later ‘West Asia’) comprised missions in India, Iran ('Persia') and Mauritius and was put in the charge of William Gray.

 Group 3 (later ‘Africa’) comprised Africa, Palestine and New Zealand and was put in the charge of Edward Hutchinson.